Are you charging what you're worth?

 Total Price = $221

-Photography industry standards suggest 25-35% profit margins to keep your business growing.
-Here's how to figure out your profit margin over a year:
+Industry standards suggest 25% to 35% profit margins to keep your business growing.
+Here's how to work out your profit margin over a year:

 Pros:

-Covers all costs – Ensures that pricing includes equipment, labor, and overhead expenses.
+• Covers all costs: Pricing includes equipment, labor, and overhead expenses.

 Cons:

-Less competitive flexibility – If competitors charge based on value, you might be overpriced or underpriced.
+• Less competitive flexibility: If competitors charge based on value, you might end up overpriced or underpriced.

 Value-Based Pricing

-Instead of basing prices solely on costs, this model sets prices based on the perceived value to the client.
+Instead of basing prices solely on costs, this model sets prices on the perceived value to the client.
+It works best when you know your target market well and can show why your work is worth a premium.

-Example: A luxury wedding photographer may charge significantly more than a local event photographer, even if their costs are similar, because the perceived value is higher.
+Example: A luxury wedding photographer may charge significantly more than a local event photographer, even with similar costs, because the perceived value is higher.

-Works best for photographers who can showcase a unique style, premium service, or specialized expertise.
+This model works best for photographers who can show a unique style, premium service, or specialized expertise.

 Pros:

-Higher earning potential – Clients pay based on perceived value, not just costs.
+• Higher earning potential: Clients pay on perceived value, not just costs.

-More competitive edge – Positions the photographer as a specialist rather than competing on price.
+• More competitive edge: Positions you as a specialist rather than competing on price.

 Cons:

-Harder to justify pricing – Clients may question why one session is more expensive than another.
+• Harder to justify pricing: Clients may question why one session costs more than another.

-Requires strong branding – Success depends on a photographer’s reputation and marketing skills.
+• Requires strong branding: Success depends on your reputation and marketing.

-Not suitable for beginners – New photographers may struggle to justify premium pricing.
+• Not ideal for beginners: New photographers may struggle to justify premium pricing.

 Competitive Pricing

-Prices are set based on what competitors in the market charge.
+Prices are set based on what competitors in your market charge.

 Three approaches:

-• Undercut competitors – Charge slightly lower to attract more clients (risk: lower profit margins).
+• Undercut competitors: Charge slightly lower to attract more clients (the risk is lower profit margins).

 Pros:

-Easy to implement – Requires minimal calculations—just compare competitor pricing.
+• Easy to implement: Needs minimal calculation.
+You just compare competitor pricing.

-Flexible strategy – Can adjust prices to match, undercut, or position as a premium choice.
+• Flexible: You can adjust prices to match, undercut, or position as premium.

 Cons:

-Doesn't account for personal costs – Might price too low to stay profitable.
+• Doesn't account for personal costs: You might price too low to stay profitable.

-Ignores perceived value – Clients may still choose a competitor based on brand, experience, or service rather than price.
+• Ignores perceived value: Clients may still choose a competitor based on brand, experience, or service.

 Hourly or Time-Based Pricing